Information for general public

 What does EBiSC do?

-EBiSC collects iPS cell lines which have been generated by different research organisations so that we can share them with other researchers.
+EBiSC collects stem cells which have been generated by different research organisations so that we can share them with other researchers.
 This means we:

 More information: